Perth East, Ontario: Mornington Township

 The first Township Council meeting was held in 1854.
 This, and subsequent meetings were held at taverns throughout the municipality.
 In 1857, only four years after the township was established, the township clerk was fired - council minutes explain that "the collections roll contained contradicting statements that... money had been collected, the expenditure of which could not be ascertained by the Auditors in a satisfactory manner".
 In 1876, the Stratford and Huron Railway Company and the township entered into an agreement to bring the railway into the municipality with two stations.

 North Easthope Township

 North Easthope Township was named after Sir John Easthope, a Canada Company director.
 The area was settled around 1832 by two main ethnic groups - Highland Scots and Hessen Darmstadt Deutsch due to the Canada Company's advertisement of the local land in Scottish and German newspapers.

 South Easthope Township

 The first settler to Southeast Township moved in on Christmas Day in 1828.
 In 1863, South Easthope was the smallest township in the area with a population of 2,322 and an areas of 9,759 hectares.
-Council meetings were help in a room leased at a hotel until 1954 when a township hall was opened.
+Council meetings were held in a room leased at a hotel until 1954 when a township hall was opened.
 In 1959, a Fire Hall was opened housing a volunteer department of 17 men, two fire trucks and a pumper.
 This department still exists and serves the communities in North and South Easthope.